 Plan Your Visit

-Use the map to find an area you want to explore in Bering Land Bridge and the Seward Peninsula.
-Selecting a location will cause text and a photo to appear allowing you to learn more about the location.
+Use the map to find an area you want to explore in Bering Land Bridge National Preserve and on the Seward Peninsula.
+Selecting a location will cause text and a photo to appear, allowing you to learn more about the location.

-Comprised of 2.7 million acres on the Seward Peninsula in northwest Alaska, Bering Land Bridge is one of the nation's most remote national park units.
-The opportunity to travel a land visited by so few can provide solitude and beauty not often available in other parts of the country.
-With proper planning and equipment a trip into the preserve can be rewarding.
+Comprised of 2.7 million acres on the Seward Peninsula in northwest Alaska, Bering Land Bridge National Preserve is one of the nation's most remote national park units.
+The opportunity to travel a land visited by few can provide solitude and beauty not often available in other parts of the country.
+With proper planning and equipment, a trip into the preserve can be rewarding.

 Basic Information